jarkaK/api_doc_generator/README.md

 # Api Doc Generator

+- early stage of development, not ready yet

 Generation of API documentation using the Blueprint format specs that supports Rack::Test specs.

 The Blueprint documentation is generated according to its specifications and can be directly used with Aglio.